freqtrade/freqtrade/docs/backtesting.md

 already in the `testdata` folder, backtesting will download them automatically.
 Testdata files will not be updated until you specify it.

-The result of backtesting will confirm you if your bot as more chance to make a profit than a loss.
+The result of backtesting will confirm you if your bot has better odds of making a profit than a loss.

 The backtesting is very easy with freqtrade.